TsingZ0/PCEvolve/README.md

 ## Run the Code

 For a COVID-19 pneumonia detection task, generate 100 synthetic images per class based on 10 real and **private chest radiography (X-ray) images** on the edge using the Stable Diffusion API.
-The edge device utilizes a ResNet-18, with Private Contrastive Evolution (PCE) for selection and feedback provided with privacy protection:
+The edge device utilizes a ResNet-18, with Private Contrastive Evolution (PCEvolve) for selection and feedback provided with privacy protection:
 ```bash
 python -u main.py \
   -tt syn \        # Task Type: Only using the synthetic dataset for downstream task